 Learn more about choosing activities with the Pre-College Passport.

 You choose how engaged you want to be in the Secondary School Program.
-We encourage every SSP student to take advantage of the full range of college readiness events and social activities offered throughout the summer, even students not living on campus.
+We encourage every SSP student to take advantage of the full range of college readiness events and social activities offered throughout the summer, even our 7-Week students not living on campus.
 The more activities you participate in, the richer your experience will be.

 Explore sample activities offered as part of the Secondary School Program.